1RB/Project-RXY/README.md

 # rxy

-:rotating_light: **Hold Up!
-Things Are Getting a Makeover** :rotating_light:
+<p align="center">:rotating_light: **Hold Up!
+Things Are Getting a Makeover** :rotating_light:</p>

-Welcome to ***PROJECT RXY***!
+Welcome to PROJECT RXY!
 This project is in its early stages and the codebase is currently undergoing significant changes.

 ## Current status: